I borrowed the term Voldemort View, “The View That Must Not Be Spoken” , to describe the stubborn blindness behind education policy:

 When someone says “We need to upgrade the teaching pool”, understand that upgrading the teaching pool leads DIRECTLY to fewer black and Hispanic teachers.
 Understand, too, that the data establishing a link between teacher cognitive ability and student outcomes is so slight as to be non-existent.
 While a basement seems logical—that is, teachers have to have a certain level of smarts—the lack of a connection suggests that we’re comfortably above the basement.
 There’s as much, if not more, data supporting a link between race of teacher to student outcomes as one of cognitive ability.
 How’s that for depressing?

 Bottom line: we don’t need to upgrade our teaching pool, and we’ve already wiped out a significant chunk of prospective black and Hispanic teachers with the demands of the 1998 Higher Education Act and No Child Left Behind.
-We are currently in the process of undoing this.
+We are currently in the process of undoing this by wiping out credential tests entirely, which isn’t a good idea.

 Teacher Quality Pseudofacts, Part II–this is old, but still very solid as an overview.